catherinesmiley/catherinesmiley.github.io/_posts/2020-10-11-react-redux_final_project.markdown

 For this project I used the React library with ES6 JavaScript as well as the Redux and Redux-Thunk middleware to handle state change and to use fetch asynchronous actions to communicate with the server.
 I created `category` and `item` models and associated them with a `has_many` and `belongs_to` relationship (a category has many items and an item belongs to a category).

 Similar to the previous project built in vanilla JavaScript, I utilized fetch requests to send data to and receive data from the server.
 Since I utilized Redux and Redux-Thunk middleware in this project, though, these fetch requests look a little different.
 Redux follows the core flow of Action -> Reducer -> Updated State.
 Redux-Thunk allows actions creators to return a function whereas they typically expect just an object.
-In this way, we can create a fetch request as an action that receives `dispatch` as an argument, and we can then dispatch an action after the fetch request has resolved:
+In this way, we can create a fetch request as an action whose `return` statement receives `dispatch` as an argument, and we can then dispatch an action after the fetch request has resolved:

 ```